ocefpaf/dmac-webinars/slides.md

 - Awkward ways to handle secrets.

->- GHA changes that by making it asier to pass secrets and integrating with GH own services.
+>- GHA changes that by making it easier to pass secrets and integrating with GH own services.

 . . .